swiss-avalanches/swiss-avalanches.github.io/README.md

 # Dataset
 *List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.*

-Two (three) types of datasets will be necessary as we would like to enlighten the existing correlation between them:

-*Avalanche dataset:*
+To conduct out studies we will need to cross two type of datasets:

+#### Avalanche report datasets

-- [data-avalanche.org](http://www.data-avalanche.org/listAvalanche/) **Alps (not only Switzerland)** is a dataset gathering avalanches information such as the location, the characteristic, the date, the type of snow and the danger of avalanches recorded in both France and Switzerland.
+- [data-avalanche.org](http://www.data-avalanche.org/list) **Alps (not only Switzerland)** is a dataset gathering avalanches information such as the location, the characteristic, the date, the type of snow and the danger of avalanches recorded in both France and Switzerland.
 Snow maps are available as well.
-- The *Institute for Snow and Avalanche Research* ([slf](https://www.slf.ch/en/avalanches/destructive-avalanches-and-avalanche-accidents/avalanche-accidents-of-the-past-20-years.html)) provides tables and maps of the fatal avalanche accidents of the past 20 years in Switzerland.
+- The [*Institute for Snow and Avalanche Research* (SLF)](https://www.slf.ch/en/avalanches/destructive-avalanches-and-avalanche-accidents/avalanche-accidents-of-the-past-20-years.html) provides tables and maps of the fatal avalanche accidents of the past 20 years in Switzerland.
+It includes geolocation,

-*RISK ASSESSMENT OF OUR DATASET: In case Swiss avalanches data has a low temporal/spatial resolution to visualize patterns, we might pivot to the United States data.
-The [Colorado Avalanche Center](http://avalanche.state.co.us/accidents/us/) has detailed reports of every avalanche casualties in the last 8 years.*

-*Meteorological dataset*:
+#### Meteorological dataset

 - Swiss data portal [meteo suisse](http://www.meteoschweiz.admin.ch/home/wetter/messwerte/messwerte-an-stationen.html?param=temperature) gathers meteorological and environmental data: weather condition, precipitations, snowpack, wind, temperatures in Switzerland.
 - [historic meteo](http://www.historique-meteo.net/europe/suisse/)